When people ask us "What is a monk", we often have to decide on the short, medium or long answer.

 As monks called to such a vocation, unworthy though we be, we hope in the words of Our Holy Father Benedict to "persevere in fidelity to God's teaching in the monastery until death so that through our patience we may be granted a share in the sufferings of Christ, and so receive a share in His Kingdom."
 (Rule of St. Benedict, Prologue).

-LONG: Because of the long and varied history of Benedictine Monasticism over the past 1,500 years, it would take volumes of books to do justice to the subject.
+LONG: ALL OF THE ABOVE... plus even more: Because of the long and varied history of Benedictine Monasticism over the past 1,500 years, it would take volumes of books to do justice to the subject.
 We will, though, show you one really cool papyrus and direct you to one nicely written LONG article.

 To read a more general article on St. Benedict, his Rule, and monasticism, you may click HERE.